 NOT-FOR-PROFIT FORMATION & GOVERNANCE

 We believe not-for-profit businesses are critical to the community’s well-being.
 The formation and governance of not-for-profit businesses involve a myriad of decisions, many of which can have financial and operational ramifications.
 At Underberg & Kessler, we have a team of attorneys experienced in not-for-profit formation and ongoing governance issues and concerns.
-After reviewing the mission of your not-for-profit business, our attorneys in Rochester, Buffalo, Canandaigua, Geneseo, and Webster will help you complete its formation and guide you in setting up ongoing governance policies and procedures to accomplish its mission.
+After reviewing the mission of your not-for-profit business, our attorneys in Rochester, Buffalo, Canandaigua, and Geneseo will help you complete its formation and guide you in setting up ongoing governance policies and procedures to accomplish its mission.

 You can contact us here and learn about not-for-profit formation and governance below:

 Formation Begins by Defining Your Mission & Governance Structure

 A not-for-profit business typically exists to better the community it operates in or to serve a specific group of people or cause.
 This mission needs to be defined in writing, especially if the organization plans to seek 501(c)(3) status and the benefits available to non-profit businesses.
 The founders also need to consider how the organization will be governed.
 The decision of whether or not the organization will be governed by a Board of Directors (BOD) or the organization's members has major implications to the organization’s operations.
 Most non-profits also have committees.
 The number of committees, types of committees and the authority these committees have also has to be decided upon.
 We observe many not-for-profit organizations utilize committee positions as method of vetting potential board members.
 There are rules that must be complied with by the Board of Directors and the organizations Committees.
 Our lawyers would be happy to discuss the options and help you determine which is most appropriate for your organization.

 What are the Benefits of 501 c3 Status?